 We have pleasure in presenting the 6th Director Report on the business and operationsof Company and Financial Results for the year ended 31st March 2019.

 1. FINANCIAL RESULTS

-In view of insufficient profits for the year under review the Board isunable to recommend dividend.
+In view of losses incurred by the Company during the year under review the Board isunable to recommend dividend.

 6. FUTURE OUTLOOK

 Company's future outlook is expected to be challenging in view of global economicsituation.

 The report on Corporate Governance is not being enclosed to this report in view of therelaxation under regulation 15(2) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.

 Management's Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34 read with Schedule V of SEBI (Listing Obligations and DisclosureRequirements) 2015 is presented in a separate section forming part of the Annual Reportas Annexure - IV.

 9. ENVIRONMENT AND POLLUTION CONTROL